How To Get Hair Like Daisy Jones & The Six, By The Show's Stylist

 Then came the hot rollers.
 "In the '70s, people didn't use curling irons," Hennings explains.
 Instead, she used era-appropriate hot rollers on almost every character.
 "I went for the original large plastic hard roller,” she says.
 If you’re looking to recreate Karen’s lush texture, you can use a YouTube video or follow this guidance courtesy of Hennings: "I like to blow-dry the hair, giving it direction, but leave it fuzzy so that you have the volume — then add the rollers.
 You brush out the hair with a vent brush.
 I don't know the last time anyone used a vent brush, but that's what works best."

-In a pinch, the Dyson Airwrap works, too.
-When Hennings had to do a touchup and didn’t have time to re-hot-roll the hair, she used this.
+In a pinch, the Dyson Airwrap, $899, works, too.
+When Hennings had to do a touch-up and didn’t have time to re-hot-roll the hair, she used this.
 "It wraps the hair with air, so you don't get that tight, shiny wave," she explains.
 "It wasn't a curling iron look; it was a hot-roller look."

 Simone Jackson's Diana Ross Curls